If you’re an Alpha-1 carrier, you may or may not have these symptoms:5

 Vaccinations are recommended for Alpha-1 carriers.
 You might not need the same treatment as someone with severe Alpha-1 but your lungs are vulnerable to pollutants and infections, and vaccines can help you protect them.
 Have a yearly flu vaccine and a Pneumovax® shot, which protects against certain infections, every 5 to 6 years.
 Ask your doctor if you need a vaccine for hepatitis A and B. These are especially important if you have established liver disease:5

-Prolastin-C may contain trace amounts of IgA.
-IgA deficient patients with antibodies against IgA should not receive Prolastin-C due to the risk of hypersensitivity.
+PROLASTIN-C is contraindicated in IgA-deficient patients with antibodies against IgA due to risk of hypersensitivity.

-Prolastin-C is made from human plasma.
-Products made from human plasma may carry a risk of transmitting infectious agents, e.g., viruses, and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+Because PROLASTIN-C is made from human plasma, it may carry a risk of transmitting infectious agents, eg, viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.

 Please see accompanying PROLASTIN-C full Prescribing Information for complete prescribing details.